Dr. Sultana Nurun Nahar

 • RNPT is referred to as one of the four important contributions of astronomy to human life: GPS, wireless internet, RNPT, and laser eye surgery (Astronomy magazine, May 2012, p.31-35).

-• Chapter 5: "Dreaming of the Star Treatment" in the book "Science Unshacled" (Renee James, Fall 2014, Johns Hopkins U press)) describes astronomical study and how it leads to RNPT for cancer treatment and includes section 35 "The Iron Lady and the Gold Standard"
+• Chapter 5: "Dreaming of the Star Treatment" in the book "Science Unshackled" (Renee James, Fall 2014, Johns Hopkins U press)) describes astronomical study and how it leads to RNPT for cancer treatment and includes section 35 "The Iron Lady and the Gold Standard"

 • Examples invited presentations: